Rashidpur Gas Field

 Rashidpur Gas Field (রশিদপুর গ্যাসক্ষেত্র) is a natural gas field located in Habiganj, Bangladesh.
 In 1960, Pakistan Shell Oil Company discovered it.
 In 1975, this gas field came under the control of the Government of Bangladesh.
-It is one of the sixth gasfields owned and operated by a government company, Sylhet Gas Fields Company Limited.
+It is one of the sixth gasfields owned and operated by the state-owned company Sylhet Gas Fields Company Limited.

 Geography

 A gas field was discovered for the first time in the hilly area namely Rashidpur of No.7 Bhadeshwar Union in Bahubal Upazila.
 Rashidpur gas field is located in Rashidpur of Bahubal upazila of Habiganj.
-It is situated between Moulvibazar and Habiganj in Sylhet division.
+It is situated between Moulvibazar and Habiganj in Sylhet Division.
 In the year 1990–91, a well was drilled and two plants were set up.
 A total of 8 wells have been drilled and linked up to meet the demand of gas by the North-South Pipeline.
 In 2015, Gazprom was assigned to drill Rashidpur gas fields along with Srikail and Bakhrabad.